-Sonya even kept a ready supply of rubles on hand for visiting him, tucking a few bills into his pockets now and again when it was either really cold or she hadn't seen him for a stretch of days.
-She had been curious how weather-proof his residence was, and now she knew it'd do for deep winter but it was a bit drafty.
+Sonya even kept a ready supply of rubles on hand for visiting him, tucking a few bills into his pockets now and again when it was either freezing cold or she hadn't seen him for a stretch of days.
+She had been curious how weather-proof his residence was and now she knew it'd do for deep winters, but it was a bit drafty.

-Cherep wasn't actually doing too badly on his own, which was why she never really confronted him about his situation.
+Cherep wasn't doing too badly on his own, which was why she never really confronted him about his situation and still wouldn't.
 He could go to a local trade school if he wanted, ate somewhat regularly even without her, so she never felt very guilty for leaving her friend to handle his own affairs.

-Instead of anything she was sure the kid was expecting from her, Sonya merely slumped on his saggy bare mattress of a bed.
+Instead of anything she was sure the kid was expecting from her, Sonya merely slumped on his saggy bare mattress of a bed but left the two ragged wool blankets he used to insulate himself at night alone.
 "For fuck's sake, please stop."

-Blinking wide purple eyes at her, Cherep gripped then pulled his ratty blanket higher up his flannel clad chest and darted a few looks at his previously jammed shut window sill.
+Blinking wide purple eyes at her, Cherep gripped then pulled his ratty blankets higher up his flannel clad chest and darted a few looks at his previously jammed shut window sill she had closed behind herself.
 "What are you doing?"